Coloring Delaunay-Edges and their Generalizations: Introduction

-We remark that a halfplane may contain an arbitrary number of points from $S$ while containing only one Delaunay-edge; this is why we consider halfplanes that contain enough Delaunay-edges instead of halfplanes that contain enough points.
+We remark that the family of all halfplanes is not always shrinkable.
+For example, consider this family with respect to six points that consists of the vertices of a regular pentagon and its center.
+If $F$ is a halfplane that contains two vertices of the pentagon and its center $p$, then there is no halfplane $F'$ that contains just $p$ and exactly one of the other two points in $F$.
+For this reason a halfplane may contain an arbitrary number of points from $S$ while containing only one Delaunay-edge; this is why we consider halfplanes that contain enough Delaunay-edges instead of halfplanes that contain enough points.

+An \emph{axis-parallel rectangle} is a rectangle in the plane whose sides are parallel to the $x$- and $y$-axes.
+A region is a \emph{bottomless rectangle} if it is the homothetic copy of the set $\{(x,y):0<x<1,y<0\}$).
+Theorem~\ref{thm:pseudo} can be applied to the family of bottomless rectangles, however, two colors already suffice in this case:

-\begin{theorem} Let $S$ be a finite set of points in the plane and let $\F$ be the family of bottomless rectangles.
+\begin{theorem} Let $S$ be a finite set of points in the plane and let $\F$ be the family of all bottomless rectangles.
 Then the Delaunay-edges of $S$ with respect to $\F$ can be $2$-colored such that every bottomless rectangle that contains at least four points from $S$ contains two differently colored edges.
 This statement is false if we replace four with three. \end{theorem}